telerik/winforms-docs/installation-deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 1. ILMerge the assemblies using the following command in the command prompt:

->Note: This commands will work in case the application executable and the Telerik assemblies are contained in the ILMerge tool folder.
+>tip: This commands will work in case the application executable and the Telerik assemblies are contained in the ILMerge tool folder.
 In any other case, you will need to include the full path to the assemblies/executables.
 In addition, the Telerik assemblies that should be given as parameters, should be those referenced by your application.

     ilmerge /target:winexe /out:MergedApplicationExecutable.exe ApplicationExecutable.exe TelerikCommon.dll Telerik.WinControls.UI.dll Telerik.WinControls.dll